lineafab/archive-coding-imd/README.md

 <a name="2.1.3"></a>
 <details>
 <summary><b>My uses of the microfiche</b></summary>
-* **WHAT:** I wanted to figure out the machines functionality.
+<br>* **WHAT:** I wanted to figure out the machines functionality.
 So I recorded my self useing it with different focus points.
 Recording of my handgesture when I was useing the machine.
 The screen function of zoom in and out.
 The sound of the machine.

 * **TOOL:** Video camera, handhold recording